Fauda: Captain Ayub (Gabi)

 Portrayed by Itzik Cohen.
 He has been divorced twice, and lives by himself.
 He has five kids, with the youngest son being named Nadav, and has another son named Yiftah.
-Gabi's favorite time is, every year, when his family goes to the desert on vacation, and he has no mode of communication with those who are not with him.
+Gabi's favorite time of the year is when his family goes to the desert on vacation and he has no mode of communication with those who are not with him.
+He develops a respectful and affectionate relationship with Abu Maher, the head of Palestinian Preventive Security.

 Mickey Moreno

 Portrayed by Yuval Segal, commander of Doron's former unit, who pulled him back in.
 He is romantically involved with Nurit.
-Following the issues which followed Boaz's capture, Moreno met with Gideon Avital in order to tell him his futures plans for the unit, only to be told he was being let go, with the unit being disbanded.
-Moreno ultimately blackmails Avital into giving him his unit back, or else he will reveal to the press that the two of them had shot five prisoners in the head in Gaza years ago.
+Following the issues which followed Boaz's capture, Moreno met with Gideon Avital in order to tell him his future plans for the unit, only to be told he was being let go, with the unit being disbanded.
+Moreno ultimately blackmails Avital into giving him his unit back, lest he will reveal to the press that the two of them had shot five prisoners in the head in Gaza years ago.

-Gali Kavillio
+Gali Kabilio

 Portrayed by Netta Garti.
 Gali is Doron's wife, and Boaz's older sister.
 She is very unhappy with their life and wishes she could move outside of Israel.

 Gali is having an affair with a member of Doron's unit, Naor, and says she is no longer in love with Doron.
 Her son eventually finds out about the affair while listening in on their phone conversation, and later sees them kissing on the couch from upstairs.
 Ido eventually pulls Naor's gun on him stating that his father is not there because of him.
 Gali later tells Doron that he stopped fighting for her years ago, and she was afraid of him.

 Nassrin Hamed

 Portrayed by Hanan Hillo.
 Nassrin is the wife of Taufiq, and her mother is Hafida.
 Nassrin grew up in Germany.

-Although she supports her husband's mission, she wishes she could have her family intact.
-After Abir was kidnapped and injured, Nassrin refuses to speak with Taufiq and demands that she go see her daughter in Israel, no matter what others will think.

-Nassrin ultimately decides she can no longer live this life, and tells Taufiq that once Abir leaves the hospital she is taking the kids with her back to Berlin.
-Following Abir's surgery, Gabi presents Nassrin their passports and tells her they have a taxi outside ready for them to go to the airport, where he will arrange for their travel to Berlin.